Victims of Violence and Adverse Childhood Experiences

 It is common for victims of domestic assualt to be isolated, and suffer from depression and anxiety which are risk factors for suicide.
 Due to the control that the abuser has over the victim they often don't seek help from a mental health professional to treat the mental illness.
 Sometimes when a victim feels trapped in an abusive relationship they see suicide as the only way to get out of the relationship.
 Up to 90 percent of people that die by suicide had a diagnosable mental disorder at the time of their death.

-It is important to watch children exposed to domestic violence for warning signs of suicide as well.
-These children are at an increased risk of suicide.
-This is true even when the acts of violence were not directly aimed at them.
+It is important to watch children exposed to domestic violence for warning signs of suicide as well as they will be at increased risk even when the acts of violence were not directly aimed at them.